michaelgwelch/loominate.net/_posts/2012-03-19-brainmess-extract-jump-methods.md

 }
 </pre>

 It solves the first problem because it takes a `increment` variable that indicates which way to search thru the program string.
 This allows us to have just one method that knows how to find matching strings.
-(I still don&#8217;t like this exactly, but I&#8217;ll talk more about this later.)
+(I still don't like this exactly, but I'll talk more about this later.)

 It solves the second and third problems by stating the fact that it expects `pc` to point to an actual bracket.
 This method then finds the matching bracket.
 Like before we know that the `nestLevel` is 1.
 This is only true however, because on the next line we either move forward (or backward) to get &#8220;inside&#8221; of the loop.

 I then updated the jump methods to delegate to `FindMatch`.
 They pass in 1 or -1 as appropriate for the `increment` parameter.
-In addition they don&#8217;t pass in the current `pc` value.
+In addition they don't pass in the current `pc` value.
 They pass in `pc - 1` which makes sure we are telling FindMatch to start with a bracket.

 This change can be found at commit [abe37577][5].
 Again, I ran my tests and they passed.

 Now the last refactoring for this post.

-I&#8217;m going to convert FindMatch into an extension method that can be used on any string, and I&#8217;m going to remove the `increment` parameter.
+I'm going to convert FindMatch into an extension method that can be used on any string, and I'm going to remove the `increment` parameter.
 This is what the `Run` method looks after the change.

 <pre class="brush: csharp; title: ; notranslate" title="">// skip lines
 case '[':